jimshowalter/architecture-enforcer/README.md

 A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.

+## Why Not Just Use <Some Other Tool>? ##

+There are a bunch of tools that can analyze the structure of a codebase, for example

 ## Defining Target State ##

 A target state is defined in terms of layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.